chaitanyasagar3/crudNewsApp/test-plans/sprint 1 test plan.md

 			Landing Page as signed in
 		• Requirement 5
 			– When an incorrect entry is made, display an appropriate message
+        • Requirement 5
+            – The sign-up form shall include a "Cancel" button that allows users to cancel their sign-up process and return to the landing page.

 3. Test Strategy